 Many offer a choice of accommodation such as flats or bungalows, for sale or rent.
 What all residents of extra care housing have in common is the security of owning or renting your own home, control over your finances and the peace of mind that goes with having 24-hour access to on-site emergency support if needed.

 You can choose who provides your care in your home.

 To qualify to live in extra care housing, you should:

 *In exceptional circumstances, people under the age of 55 may be able to qualify.

-Find out more about the Fair Access to Care criteria on the Assessment for Adult Social Care page.
+Find out more about the requirements of the Care Act on the Assessment for Adult Social Care page.

 I couldn't wish to live anywhere better.
 I have my own space, my own front door and support and friendship when I need it.

 My visitors are welcome to come and see me and we can use the facilities together.

 Harold who was unable to return home and moved into Residential Care before moving again to Extra Care.

 The amount you pay will vary depending on your individual situation and your income.
 You may have to pay for all the costs or you may be entitled to benefits to meet some or all of the cost.